allebone/help.omni.af.mil/docs/PEX/Training.md

 o Apply a new template from this BOI on.

-NOTE: If a BOI is listed as Failed \(red\), Passed \(green\), or Not Applicable \(grey\), you will not be able to edit the BOI date.
+!!!
+NOTE If a BOI is listed as Failed \(red\), Passed \(green\), or Not Applicable \(grey\), you will not be able to edit the BOI date.
 If you need to change the date of a BOI after it has been graded and saved, you wil need to open the BOI Grade Sheet.
 Then, on the BOI Overal Grade, select the blank entry \(null\) and click Save.
 This minor change will convert this BOI to an In Progress \(blue\) state.
 Once In Progress again, you can reopen the BOI Grade Sheet and now edit the date as appropriate.
 You will also need to reinsert the BOI Overall Grade and select Save.

 B.  Status